PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

       a sink, it is **not advised** to use a value higher than 1500, as it may cause a sink's monitor to be selected as the default source.

-.. describe:: node.pause-on-idle

-   Pause the node when nothing is linked to it anymore.
-This is by default false because some devices make a "pop" sound when they are opened/closed.
-   The node will normally pause and suspend after a timeout (see below).

-   :Type: boolean

 .. describe:: session.suspend-timeout-seconds

    This option configures a different suspend timeout on the node.
 By default